pooltogether/pooltogether-api-monorepo/README.md

 #### Development (alternative)

+Errors displayed from the entry point aren't the most useful - running in an isolated node environment gives you some more details!

 1. To run in dev mode, `cd packages/api-entrypoint` and run: `yarn start`
 2. To publish to production, `cd packages/api-entrypoint` and run `yarn publish`
 3. To test the functionality: